hoodunit/purescript-nix-bootstrap/README.md

 ## Example project: PureScript development with Nix

+The idea here is to be able to develop PureScript applications without installing global dependencies and with highly reproducible build, development, and deployment environments.
+The only global dependency should be the Nix package manager.
+This setup lets you build the app with specified system dependencies, drop into a shell for development with those dependencies installed, and build a Docker image with only your app, the exact dependencies it uses, and any other system dependencies you wish to include for debugging.

 ### Building: one-liner

 With Nix installed, the following command will install system dependencies (NodeJS), install project dependencies (NPM and PureScript packages), and build the app: